-Osteoporosis is the depletion of bone mass causing the bones to become prone to fractures.
-It has become very common in the past decade due to a sedentary lifestyle and lack of exercise.
-According to statistics, 70% of all osteoporosis cases are of women.
+The incidence of osteoporosis is on the rise and it has become very common in the past decade due to a sedentary lifestyle and lack of regular exercise.
+This condition is more prevalent in women and studies show that 70% of all osteoporosis cases are of women.

 Therefore, women tend to lose bone mass at a faster rate after 50 years of age.
 Reduced estrogen is also possible in women who get their ovaries removed and are at risk of developing osteoporosis at a younger age than men.

 2. Faster aging.
 Aging process is naturally faster in women than in men.
 Menopause is one of the causes of faster aging in females but it is not the only reason.
 Another reason is muscle mass.
 Muscle mass is the amount of muscle in your body, including skeletal muscles, smooth muscles, and cardiac muscles.
 It can be measured as part of your total body composition, along with fat mass (the actual weight of fat in your body) and bone mass.

 Your muscles produce stress on your bones and help in calcium deposition in your bones.
 When an injury or stress occurs, calcium travels through your bloodstream to the injured area to help repair damage.

 Males have more muscle than females and muscle atrophy (loss of muscle tissue) due to aging is slower in males.
 Females tend to lose muscles faster and calcium deposition due to muscle stress is not very efficient in females.
 Hence, as a result, a reduction in bone density is higher and faster in females due to faster aging, resulting in osteoporosis.

 3. Genetics.
 Women have genetically (heredity) thinner bones than men.
 Men and women of the same age group with comparable height and weight, if studied for bone mass, men will have more bone density than females.
 Before puberty, bone mass in both male and females grow at the same rate but after puberty, males tend to have higher growth in bone mass than females.